 - The lookup key value is used to locate all of the other column values in the reference dataset.
 These values are inserted in separate columns to the immediate right of the source column.

-- You might need to drop some of the imported columns.
-In the above case, you might decide to drop the two-letter state identifier column, which has been replaced by the full state name column.
+- You might need to delete some of the imported columns.
+In the above case, you might decide to delete the two-letter state identifier column, which has been replaced by the full state name column.

 See Lookup Wizard.